davilexx/rsschool-cv-2021/cv.md

 ### About me

 I've been studying basics of web development for one and a half years now.
 Unfortunately, I've never tried to work on a project with team, but really looking forward to.
-Right now I'm constantly learning and improving my frontend developer skills, especially JavaScript.
+Right now I'm constantly learning and improving my front-end developer skills, especially JavaScript.
 My goal is to always learn new things and be useful.

 ***